 Where We Do It:

-Physically, The City of St. Jude sits on a 36 acre campus in the heart of west Montgomery.
+Physically, The City of St. Jude is located in the heart of west Montgomery.
 In actuality, however, the spirit of St. Jude lives in the hearts of its gracious donors all across the globe.